-So when Amar did finally pop the big question, it was private and intimate; just like our relationship.
+When Amar did finally pop the question, it was private and intimate; just like our relationship.
 We went for a walk to a secluded part of The Royal Landscape in Surrey.
 It was bitterly cold, but we headed to a beautiful spot overlooking a lake.
 We sat together enjoying the moment before he turned to me and asked me to marry him.

 Amar and I had our own Sweetheart’s Table so we wouldn’t be stranded in a corner away from everyone.
 It allowed us to have a candlelit meal, but we were still approachable to guests, as well as giving us front row seats to the dance floor!”

-“I returned to my parents’ home for the doli.
-Although I was sad to leave my family, I was overcome with happiness to be joining my husband’s extremely loving and kind family.
+“I went back to my parents’ for the doli.
+Although I was sad to leave home, I was so happy to be joining my husband’s family.
 They welcomed me with open arms and we finished the day with games and laughter.
-Finally, we made our way back to our hotel for a lie-down and some well-deserved rest!”
+Finally, we made our way back to our hotel for a lie-down - happy but exhausted!”

 THE BRIDE: Navita Tanda, 27